nasif-co/Asterism/Code Descriptions/Web Visualization.md

 	}
 }
 ```
 Therefore, this code runs a for loop that fills up the *message* arrays with the respective properties of each of the received JSON objects.
 Each message has an owner name, a message type, a position value, a time it arrived to the server and a date.
-Hence, to find the owner name of the first message you have to call *messageOwner[0]*, or to get that same messages time you must call *messageTime[0]*.
-The index value corresponds to the ranking of the messages.
+Hence, to find the owner name of the first message you have to call *messageOwner[0]*, or to get that same message's time you must call *messageTime[0]*.
+The index value corresponds to number of the message in question, 0 being the most recent message and 9 being the oldest one.

 After filling out the arrays, the *pos* variable is set equal to the *messageValue* in position 0 of the array, the most recent message.
 This defines the current position of the 'light-object'.